Canonical Distillation of Entanglement: Introduction

 In this paper, we consider the process of distillation of highly entangled quantum states of shared systems from weakly entangled ones within the realm of limited resources.
 Specifically, we propose that a distillation protocol have to be carried out under an energy constraint, and refer to it as \textquotedblleft canonical\textquotedblright distillation.
 We prove that non-interacting Hamiltonians lead to situations where canonically distillable states form a set of measure zero.
 The situation, however, drastically changes with the inclusion of interaction terms.
 We consider several paradigmatic interacting Hamiltonians of spin-$\frac{1}{2}$ systems, viz. the transverse-field $XY$ model \cite{xymodel,xybooks}, the longitudinal-field $XY$ model, and the $XXZ$ model in an applied field \cite{xxzmodel}, and the concept of canonical distillation is probed in each case.
 The interrelation between canonical distillability and the temperature in thermal states is also investigated.
 The findings are generic in the sense that they hold also in higher dimensions and for higher number of parties.
 The energy constraint in these cases is introduced by respectively considering a bilinear-biquadratic Hamiltonian \cite{bbh} of two spin-$1$ particles and a multisite transverse $XY$ model.

 The paper is organized as follows.
 In Sec. \ref{definition}, we define the canonical distillability of bipartite as well as multipartite quantum states.
-Sec. \ref{cd-biparty} contains the results on application of the canonical distillation protocol in bipartite systems described by well-known spin Hamiltonians.
-The canonical distillability of a number of mixed states with respect to these Hamiltonians are also tested.
+Sec. \ref{cd-biparty} contains the results on application of the canonical distillation protocol in bipartite systems.
+The results are also demonstrated in the cases of well-known quantum spin models, where the canonical distillability of pure and mixed states with respect to these Hamiltonians are tested.
 In Sec. \ref{cd-multiparty}, we discuss the canonical distillability of multipartite states, focusing on three-qubit pure states belonging to the Greenberger-Horne-Zeilinger (GHZ) \cite{ghzstate,dvc} and the W \cite{dvc,zhgstate} classes.
 Sec. \ref{conclusion} contains the concluding remarks.